mimifp/IMvigor210_mUC/README.md

 BiocManager::install("clusterProfiler")
 ```

  The DEseq2 package was used to perform the differential expression of the data and to obtain the logFC as a measure of the effect, which is the measure used by clusterProfiler to perform the GSEA.
+Significant GO terms and KEGG pathways were obtained for each of the genes of interest.
+The necessary code can be found in the script [7_gsea.R](1_scripts/2_pipeline/7_gsea.R).

+ The analysis of cancer hallmarks was performed using the [GSEA v4.2.3](http://www.gsea-msigdb.org/gsea/login.jsp) application.
+Three main files are required: [exp_mat.txt](2_data/3_hallmark_geneset/exp_mat.txt), [h.all.v7.5.1.symbols.gmt](2_data/3_hallmark_geneset/h.all.v7.5.1.symbols.gmt) and matrix in .cls format indicating the samples with high or low phenotype for each of the genes.
+A .cls file is needed for each gene of interest.

+ #### H.